 No sooner had I mounted the bike to get a loaf of bread than I heard Agnar call out.
 He stood by his hostel entrance, contemplating the impossible tangle of rusty handlebars, frames and wheels, stacked against one wall, that comprised his bikes for hire.
 Scratching his head, he appeared like a man desperately searching for an excuse to do something else.
 I provided the diversion he needed.
 He asked me where I’d been over the weekend.
 On an island less than five miles long, dominated by a spine of rugged mountains, it seemed an odd question.
 There were only three likely locations I could have been, here, there, or over there.
 Assuming another motive to the question, I told him I’d pay the rent I owed later in the day.
 Shaking his head slowly, it appeared something else had been on his mind.
 It may have had something to do with the shambolic state of the ancient two-wheeled wrecks he rented out.
 Weighing up the odds, sooner or later, someone was going to have a very nasty accident.
 He could’ve been thanking the Lord he’d been lucky again.
 He might easily have lost a bike.
 There are a lot of sharp mountains from which to tumble on Værøy, and a lot of turbulent ocean in which a bike could disappear without trace.
 Keeping a wary eye out for his property, he told me he’d noticed my particular bike hadn’t been leaning in its customary position against the wall of the fisherman’s barrack for the past few days.

-Before setting off for school on winter mornings in Syston, I would watch grey silhouettes of grey men in grey flat caps gliding through freezing grey fog on grey bicycles, from behind the display in our misted shop window.
+Before setting off for school on winter mornings in Syston, I would often stand, staring out of our misted shop window.
+Concealed behind a display of plaster half-legs clad in varying shades of nylons with names exuding luxury, like Bermuda, Light Tan and Mink, I would gaze transfixed at the procession of grey silhouettes of grey men in grey raincoats, grey jackets, grey trousers and grey flat caps, gliding through freezing grey fog on grey bicycles.
+Stacked behind the plaster legs were half-open brown paper packages revealing multi-coloured hanks of knitting wool I could peer between.
 Were it not for their motion, the riders would have been virtually indistinguishable from the overwhelming greyness forming a veiled backdrop of grey houses and grey shops belching grey smoke from grey chimneys.
-The reluctant procession was headed to Etough’s shoe factory in Brook Street.
+The seemingly reluctant procession was headed to Etough’s shoe factory in Broad Street, or one of the other small factories and workshops situated near and by the brook.
 Grey against grey.
 Most riders puffing at the untipped Park Drive or Woodbine cigarettes glued to their lips, it was easy to imagine the bikes being driven by coal-fired steam.
 Their nicotine-enriched exhalations augmenting the fog, the grey men pedalled their machines as silent as ghosts, apart from the gentle ticking-ticking of the three-speed Sturmey Archer gears, and the muted murmur of rubber on asphalt.

 Idle chat no longer coming easy, I didn’t tell Agnar I’d spent a good part of the weekend slurping cans of beer at the old schoolhouse in the abandoned village of Måstad on the other side of the island.
 Turid and I had left our bikes unattended by the quayside before boarding Paal’s motor cruiser for our drunken excursion.
 My reluctance to tell didn’t spring from the idea it didn’t fit the ‘need to know category’ but from the realisation getting out the necessary Norwegian to explain would surely hurt my head.
 Besides, he would almost certainly garner the full story from the island grapevine.